Shenandoah Germans: Judaism

 The small number of German Jews who have settled in the Shenandoah Valley have constructed two houses of worship: the Temple House of Israel, a Reform synagogue in Staunton; and the Beth El Congregation, a Reform synagogue in Harrisonburg.
 Many were German-speaking Jews from Bohemia.
 These Jews from Germany and Bohemia maintained a strong German identity and were highly active in German-American fraternal organizations, particularly in Harrisonburg.
-A number of Pennsylvanian German Jews migrated to the Shenandoah Valley, travelling along the same route of migration as other Pennsylvania Dutch people.
+A number of Jews from Pennsylvania Dutch areas migrated to the Shenandoah Valley.

 Integration

-Throughout the history of German-American community life in the Shenandoah Valley, the Germans experienced some incidents of discrimination, but the community remained without serious persecution for most of its history.
-During the 18th century and the early 19th century, the Germans were largely accepted by the English and the Scotch-Irish who lived in the valley, and were considered to be merely a different shade of the native-born white American population of the area.
-The Germans settled the land at the same time as the English and the Scotch-Irish, so there were no competing claims for land ownership.
-The main area of ethnic conflict was in Winchester, where there was a mixed population of Germans, English, Irish, and Scotch-Irish.
-Riots broke out between the Germans and the Scotch-Irish in 1759 wherein the Germans were "much beaten and hurt."
-Anti-Irish sentiment existed amongst the Germans and it was once customary for Germans to exhibit an effigy of Saint Patrick on Saint Patrick's Day with a string of potatoes around his neck and an effigy of his wife Sheeley with her apron loaded with potatoes.
-Enraged Irish Catholics would retaliate against this indignity by displaying an effigy of Saint Michael on Saint Michael's Day with a rope of sauerkraut around his neck.
+The Germans experienced some discrimination, but the community developed when the frontier was relatively open.
+During the 18th century and the early 19th century, the Germans were largely accepted by English and Scotch-Irish who also lived in the valley.
+The backcountry was relatively free of some of the class competition of the coastal areas, as most of the new settlers were subsistence farmers.

+By the mid-18th century, Winchester had a mixed population of Germans, English, Irish, and Scotch-Irish.
+Riots broke out between Germans and Scotch-Irish in 1759 wherein the Germans were "much beaten and hurt."

+An early 20th century history about German Americans attested that many Germans were anti-Irish because of their hostility to Roman Catholicism.
+According to this source, Germans often exhibited an effigy of Saint Patrick on Saint Patrick's Day with a string of potatoes around his neck, and an effigy of his wife Sheeley with an apron loaded with potatoes.
+Enraged Irish Catholics would display an effigy of Saint Michael on Saint Michael's Day with a rope of sauerkraut around his neck.
 During these spats between the Germans and the Irish, "many a black eye, bloody nose, and broken head was a result."